 f. inform volunteers of procedures for reporting workplace incidents;

 g. inform volunteers of the procedure for filing workers’ compensation claims (Note: volunteers are only eligible for medical aid benefits, but not other benefits such as wage loss); and,

 h. ensure volunteers complete safety orientations and training that are relevant to their activities.

 Volunteers may be reimbursed for actual out-of-pocket expenses incurred in the performance of authorized duties.

-Before volunteers perform any activities, departments must ensure volunteers have completed a Volunteer Service Agreement Form and submit the completed form to Human Resource Services.
+Before volunteers perform any activities, departments must ensure volunteers have completed a Volunteer Service Agreement Form (appendix A) and submit the completed form to Human Resources.